shams-ahmed/SANetworkTester/README.md

 [![Version](http://cocoapod-badges.herokuapp.com/v/SANetworkTester/badge.png)](http://cocoadocs.org/docsets/SANetworkTester)
 [![Platform](http://cocoapod-badges.herokuapp.com/p/SANetworkTester/badge.png)](http://cocoadocs.org/docsets/SANetworkTester)

 SANetworkHelper makes your life easier to test network connection on a iOS device without having to spend time writing lots of code.
-Its has a few simple class methods that run in a background thread and return the reponse of the network by either using Block or Delegate.
+Its has a few simple class methods that run in a background thread and return the response of the network by either using Block or Delegate.

 Example method with Block: